EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 	Also graphical FTP clients are available (such as FileZilla).

   &#9940; ` Countermeasures`: FTP should just be turned off.
 Always use Secure FTP (SFTP, with SSH encryption) or FTP Secure (FTPS, with SSL) protected by strong password or certificate-based authentication.

-- &#128163; `Enumerating SMTP (TCP 25)`: SMTP provides two built-in commands that allow the enumeration of the users (after a connection with telnet on the port 25, netcat as well):
+- &#128163; `Enumerating SMTP (TCP 25)`: **SMTP** (Simple Mail Transfer Protocol) provides two built-in commands that allow the enumeration of the users (after a connection with telnet on the port 25, netcat as well):

   - `vrfy <mail>` → verifies if an email address is valid;
   - `expn <mail>` → reveals the actual delivery addresses of aliases and mailing lists.